stratosphereips/stratocyberlab/README.md

 ### Troubleshooting

 **Q: I pulled new updates but the lab is running the old version.**
 **A:** Depending on the changes, sometimes it’s required to force Docker to rebuild and/or restart the containers.
-Please run the lab using:
-`docker compose up --build --force-recreate`.
+Re-run the lab using: `docker compose up --build --force-recreate`.

 **Q: I see a _REMOTE HOST IDENTIFICATION_ warning when trying to SSH into the `hackerlab` container.**
 **A:** The ID of the `hackerlab` container is regenerated when the container is recreated.
 Add `-o UserKnownHostsFile=/dev/null` to your SSH command to fix the issue.